amandaleee/rectangles-drawing/readme.md

 * Resize a rectangle using direct mouse manipulations - .resizable() method
 * Move a rectangle using direct mouse manipulations - draggable() method
 * Clear the area (.clear click event)
+* Remove a rectangle (.remove) - in progress

 ### misc todo
-* terate on $(".rectangle").draggable().resizable(); and make it target ONLY the rect that was just added, not all of them - this is going to be a memory suck if not
+* iterate on $(".rectangle").draggable().resizable(); and make it target ONLY the rect that was just added, not all of them - this could be a memory suck if not
+# some weird behavior - sometimes the rectangles move other rectangles out of the way.
 * mobile/tablet views
 * actual styling
 * QA/mobile testing if there's time
-* user model/login
-* save drawing/urls/share drawing

-* see all my drawings
-* change the color of the box, the size, the rotation [?]

 ### Done